calebv2/SCTool-Tracker/README.md

 - **Complex Sequences**: Break down complex sequences into simpler, more reliable steps
 - **Debugging**: Enable debug logging to trace sequence execution and identify issues

+## Sound Notification System

+SCTool Tracker includes a comprehensive sound notification system that plays audio alerts when you achieve kills in Star Citizen.

+### Sound Features

+- **Custom Sound Files**: Support for .wav, .mp3, and .ogg audio formats
+- **Volume Control**: Adjustable volume slider from 0-100%
+- **File Browser**: Easy sound file selection through built-in file browser
+- **Default Sound**: Includes a default `kill.wav` file for immediate use
+- **Real-time Testing**: Test your selected sound file before saving

+### Configuration

+#### Sound File Setup
+1. **Navigate to Settings**: Go to the main settings page in SCTool Tracker
+2. **Enable Kill Sound**: Check the "Play sound on kill" checkbox
+3. **Select Audio File**:
+   - Use the default `kill.wav` file (included)
+   - Browse for your custom sound file using the "Browse" button
+   - Supported formats: .wav, .mp3, .ogg
+4. **Adjust Volume**: Use the volume slider to set your preferred audio level
+5. **Test Sound**: Click the test button to preview your sound selection

+#### Sound File Recommendations
+- **Duration**: Keep sounds short (1-3 seconds) to avoid overlapping with rapid kills
+- **Volume**: Choose sounds that are audible but not disruptive to gameplay
+- **Format**: .wav files offer the best compatibility and performance
+- **Quality**: Use high-quality audio files for best results

+### Integration with Gameplay

+The sound system is designed to enhance your gaming experience:

+- **Immediate Feedback**: Audio confirmation of successful kills
+- **Customization**: Use sounds that match your playstyle or streaming setup
+- **Performance**: Minimal impact on game performance
+- **Reliability**: Consistent playback even during intense combat scenarios

+### Troubleshooting Sound Issues

+#### Common Problems
+- **No Sound Playing**: Verify audio file path and format compatibility
+- **Volume Too Low/High**: Adjust the volume slider in settings
+- **Audio Conflicts**: Check for conflicts with other audio software
+- **File Format Issues**: Convert audio files to .wav format if experiencing problems

+#### Advanced Solutions
+- **Audio Drivers**: Ensure Windows audio drivers are up to date
+- **Exclusive Mode**: Disable exclusive mode for audio devices if experiencing conflicts
+- **Multiple Audio Devices**: Verify SCTool is using the correct audio output device
+- **Antivirus Blocking**: Add audio files to antivirus exclusions if playback is blocked

 ## Technical Architecture

 The SCTool Tracker is built with a modular architecture consisting of several key components: